UCMHS-Gerstein/IntroToProgramming17/Day20/PITCHME.md

 ---
 # Do Now

-Log in to GitHub using the account you created.
+<strike>Log in to GitHub using the account you created.
 Go to my [repository for today's assignment](https://github.com/UCMHS-Gerstein/intro-to-lists) and fork it by clicking on the fork button in the upper right corner.
 This will make a copy of the repository on your account.
-If you are unable to verify your email, you may need to temporarily change emails.
+If you are unable to verify your email, you may need to temporarily change emails.</strike>
 ---
 # Authenticating to GitHub